 Another example embodying these issues is Sean Charmatz (opens in new tab)’s Secret World of Stuff.
 Charmatz creates characters by using Photoshop to add simple lines to his photos of found objects, such as egg boxes, pizza, leaves and bin bags.

 He has a huge following on Instagram and his work is often shared without proper credit – a big issue for artists today.

 The reason for his viral success probably lies less in the character design itself, but in the work’s ability to tell simple short stories in one image.
 There are silly stories, but also images related to friendship, family, death or loneliness.

 This emphasis on storytelling is present in many fields, from branding to interface design, and makes this an exciting time for designers and their characters.

 02. Illustrating with 3D shapes

 In many cases, character design is about breaking down shapes into geometrical forms.
-This is one of the fundamental production, and has been essential for enabling international teams to work on the same thing in different places.
+This is one of the fundamental rules of animation (opens in new tab) production, and has been essential for enabling international teams to work on the same thing in different places.